gesellkammer/loristrck/docs/util.md

 ```

-the indicated channel `chan` is returned.
+If the soundfile is multichannel, the indicated channel `chan` is returned.